esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Every type and sequence of imaging gives you different and more information
+- Every type of imaging e.g. MRI, CT, ultrasound etc. gives you different information
 - Computationally images have arrays but arrays are surrounded by other data
 - Research should be designed with human limitations in mind
 - We can expect more imaging modalities in the future